 If your brand stands for customer service, for example, one way to deliver on it is by making the corporate decision to train your employees to listen and make emotional connections with customers.
 Safelite Solutions did just that: Its claim management arm trained its employees to emphasize empathy and compassion to the point of helping customers beyond claims.
 In fact, one agent took this to heart and kept a distraught customer on the phone until law enforcement could arrive to prevent a suicide.
 By going beyond customer service basics, the company delivers an exceptional customer experience.

 Zappos, a brand that also stands for customer service, knows that customers have functional needs—they want shoes.
 But Zappos differentiates itself by understanding that its customers have emotional needs too—like being able to talk about their shoe options and have them validated—even for six hours, if necessary.
 A brand that wants to stand for customer service and truly deliver on it might make the corporate decision to allow customer service reps to spend as much time as needed on every call.
 Or they might also provide emotional intelligence training for all employees.

 United Airlines learned the hard way that some corporate decisions, like a policy that allows for the physical removal of passengers on overbooked flights, reflects poorly on a brand that positions itself as a flier of the friendly skies.
-When a United flight attendant dragged a customer off an overbooked United flight in 2017, the result was a far-reaching negative customer experience that could actually be quantified: A $1.4 billion stock drop told United’s C-suite all they needed to know about the intersection of customer experience, brand and growth (or in this case, loss).
+When a United flight attendant dragged a customer off an overbooked United flight, the result was a far-reaching negative customer experience that could actually be quantified: A $1.4 billion stock drop told United’s C-suite all they needed to know about the intersection of customer experience, brand and growth (or in this case, loss).

 It’s clear that in a world where customer experience leads, growth will come to brands who know how to deliver on it through smart corporate decisions that reflect and elevate their brand positioning.